History of early British contacts with China to 1700

-In 1588 a more detailed and comprehensive translation of a report on China was published: Mendoza’s ‘Historie of China’.
-This caused Queen Elizabeth not to give up, a second mission in 1596 funded by Sir Robert Dudley and led by Captain Benjamin Wood was sent out but this only reached as far as the West Indies before being lost without trace.
+In 1588 a more detailed and comprehensive translation of a report on China was published: Mendoza’s ‘Historie of China ➚’.
+This rekindled Queen Elizabeth's efforts at contact, a second mission in 1596 funded by Sir Robert Dudley ➚ and led by Captain Benjamin Wood was sent out but this only reached as far as the West Indies before being lost without trace.
 By this time the interest in all things Chinese had become a fad in Britain.
-Shakespeare in A Midsummer Night’s Dream’ (1600) writes of a Chinese garden as the epitome of beauty and good taste.
-John Milton in Paradise Lost (1667) writes of “City of old or modern fame, the seat of mightiest empire, from the destined walls of Cambalu [Khanbaliq now Beijing], seat of Cathaian Can [Khan]”
+Shakespeare in A Midsummer Night’s Dream ➚ (1600) writes of a Chinese garden as the epitome of beauty and good taste.
+John Milton in Paradise Lost ➚ (1667) writes of “City of old or modern fame, the seat of mightiest empire, from the destined walls of Cambalu [Khanbaliq now Beijing], seat of Cathaian Can [Khan]”

 Map of Macau by Peter Mundy.
 1637.
 Available under a Creative Commons License ➚